FAQs

 Ugift® is an innovative online feature that allows you to invite family and friends to celebrate special occasions with gift contributions to your Achieve Montana account.

-529 plan assets are counted at different rates for the Expected Family Contribution (EFC) in the FAFSA formula.
+529 plan assets are counted at different rates for the Student Aid Index (SAI) in the FAFSA formula.
 Federal guidelines are as follows:

-• If the student is a dependent, a 529 plan account is considered as the parent’s asset (if the account owner is the parent or the dependent student).
-As a result, it will generally be counted at a rate only up to 5.64% of its value for the EFC.
+- If the student is a dependent, a 529 plan account is considered as the parent’s asset (if the account owner is the parent or the dependent student).
+As a result, it will generally be counted at a rate only up to 5.64% of its value for the SAI.

 Note: Financial aid programs offered by educational institutions and other non-federal sources may have their own guidelines for the treatment of 529 plan accounts.
 For complete information about financial aid eligibility, you should consult with a financial aid professional and/or the state or educational institution offering a particular financial aid program, since rules and regulations often change.